ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Proposed Multi-Task Wireless Large Model

 \subsubsection{Input Module}

-The input module is a critical component designed to pre-process and bridge the gap between wireless communication data, such as channel matrices and precoding matrices, and the tokenized sequence representation required by the decoder-only transformer model.
+The input module is specifically engineered to project high-dimensional wireless entities, such as channel matrices and precoding parameters, into a tokenized latent space compatible with the decoder-only transformer architecture.
 To achieve this, we reshape the input matrices as mentioned in Section~\ref{sec:data} and use a linear encoder to transform the raw input data into a latent representation that aligns with the transformer model's input format, ensuring compatibility and efficient processing.

-Specifically, given an input vector $\mathbf{x} \in \mathbb{R}^{2N_tK}$, which represents the real and imaginary parts of the wireless data concatenated into a single vector, the encoder applies a linear transformation to project the input into a higher-dimensional latent space.
-This transformation is expressed as:
+For example, given an input vector $\mathbf{x} \in \mathbb{R}^{1\times2N_{t}K}$, which represents the real and imaginary parts of the wireless data concatenated into a single vector, the encoder applies a linear transformation to project the input into a higher-dimensional latent space.
+This transformation is expressed as